 6. The Dichotomy Of Leadership by Jocko Willink & Leif Babin

 Great leadership often involves finding a balance between two extremes.
-And this can make it difficult to know the best course of action in a given situation.
-Some examples include: empowering vs. micromanaging, confidence vs. humility, and leading vs. following.
+As a result, it can be challenging to know the best course of action in a given situation where both options have their pros and cons.
+For example, leaders must balance confidence vs. humility, leading vs. following, and empowering vs. micromanaging.

-This is a must-read if you want to be better prepared to make difficult decisions.
-The book covers each principle in great detail.
-And it includes practical examples that make it easy to apply the lessons in the real world.
+It’s a must-read if you want to be better prepared to make difficult decisions.
+The book covers each principle in great detail, and it includes practical examples that make it easy to apply the lessons in the real world.

 7. Multipliers by Liz Wiseman & Greg McKeown

 At a high level, there are two distinct approaches to managing a team.
-The first is to focus on being the genius that everyone else relies on.
+The first is to focus on being the genius that everyone else turns to in a bind.
 The second is to focus on unlocking the genius that can be found in others.

 This book is about how the best managers take the second approach.
 They look for opportunities to make everyone around them smarter, more capable, and more effective.
-And the book provides actionable tips for helping teams achieve extraordinary results.
+And the book provides actionable tips for helping teams achieve extraordinary results through a multiplier mindset.

 8. The Culture Code by Daniel Coyle

-A key theme in great management is the value of building a strong internal culture.
-People are more effective when they’re collaborating with others.
-So managers must establish a strong culture to support and enhance teamwork.
+A key theme in management is the value of building a strong internal culture.
+People are more productive when they’re collaborating with others.
+So, managers must establish a strong culture to support and enhance teamwork.

 This book explores the secrets of highly successful groups.
 It covers three fundamental skills of great organizations: building safety, sharing vulnerability, and establishing purpose.
-And it provides real-world examples that can help managers apply the concepts more effectively.
+And it provides real-world examples that can help managers apply the concepts within their organizations.

 9. Your Brain At Work by David Rock

-This book is about how to help others work more effectively by understanding how the brain operates.
-It starts out with practical tips for personal productivity.
-But it goes on to explain how managers can bring out the best in other members of their team.
+This book is about how to help people work more effectively by understanding how the brain operates.
+It starts with practical tips for personal productivity and then addresses how managers can bring out the best in teams or groups.

-The theme of understanding ‘how the brain works’ may sound complicated.
-But that couldn’t be further from the truth.
-The author does a great job of breaking down each insight and providing short stories to make the ideas very actionable.
+The theme of understanding ‘how the brain works’ may sound complicated, but the author does a great job of breaking down each insight and providing short stories to make the ideas very actionable.

 10. Who: The A Method For Hiring by Geoff Smart & Randy Street

-One of the most important responsibilities for managers is to hire and retain great people.
-A great hire can take a business to the next level.
-And of course a weak hire can set the organization back months or even years.
+One of the most critical responsibilities for managers is to hire and retain great people.
+A great hire can take a business to the next level, but a weak hire can set the organization back months or years.

 Unfortunately, far too many managers rely on weak or non-existent hiring methods.
-They may look up a quick article or guide on the kinds of questions to ask.
-But they rarely establish a consistent and reliable method for hiring great people.
+They may look up an article about the best types of questions to ask, but they rarely establish a consistent and reliable process for hiring great people.

-This book introduces ‘The A Method For Hiring.’
-It’s a practical and actionable guide that can help you: define the outcomes you want, generate a flow of great talent, and ask the right questions to identify the best candidates.
-It’s a must-read for anyone making key hiring decisions.
+This book introduces “The A Method For Hiring.”
+It’s a practical and actionable approach that can help you: define the outcomes you want, generate a flow of great talent, and ask the right questions to identify the best candidates.
+It’s a must-read for anyone making critical hiring decisions.